MasterSix997/UBImGui/README.md

 - ✅ Input System
 - ✅ Custom Fonts
 - ✅ Custom Cursors
-- 🟨 FreeType (It's possible to implement, but needs a way to build for Mac and Linux)
+- 🟨 FreeType (It's possible to implement, but needs a way to build "cimgui" for Mac and Linux)
 - 🟨 GUI Scale with DPI or resolution (Currently need to scale manually)

 > ✅ - Implemented<br/>